opiter09/Fossil-Fighters-Randomizer/README.md

   the only oddity, but who knows

-Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and you run it by dragging and dropping an FF1 ROM onto randomize.bat.
+Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and you run it by dragging and dropping an FF1 ROM onto randomize.exe.